Salmon Roe

 Overview

 Salmon roe (fish eggs) provides omega-3 fatty acids in phospholipid-bound form, which enhances brain delivery compared to triglyceride forms.
-Salmon roe provides DHA, EPA, phospholipids, choline, astaxanthin; highly bioavailable; zero oxidation risk.
+It provides DHA, EPA, phospholipids, choline, and astaxanthin with high bioavailability and zero oxidation risk.
 Studies show phospholipid-bound omega-3s such as krill oil and fish roe provide EPA/DHA in a phospholipid form that gets easily converted to lysophosphatidylcholine (LPC), which was 1.9-fold more efficacious for brain gray matter DHA accretion in porcine models compared to triglyceride forms.

 Recipes